CHump7/data/README.md

-<-  ## is for naming variables to reference --- put what it currently is to the right and what you want it to be on the left.
+<-c()  ## is for naming variables to reference --- put what it currently is to the right and what you want it to be on the left.

 ymd()  ## can turn dates into a consistent format.
 EXAMPLE: mdy("January 20th, 2023")
                                                           # code output: